How to Grow Garlic in Containers for Beginners

 Garlic needs regular watering, about ½ to 1 inch per week, more when the weather is warm and a little less in cold weather when it’s first sprouting.
 Keep the soil moist but never soggy.

-I like to poke my finger into the ground and test the moisture that way.
+I like to poke my finger into the soil and test the moisture that way.
 You are aiming for damp but never ever sopping wet.
 Cloves can rot if kept in overly wet soil, so remember consistency is the key to healthy cloves.

 Fertilizing

 Garlic is a bulb plant and will need a good amount of phosphorus.
 Mix 2 to 3 tablespoons of granular organic fertilizer into the soil.
-Choose one that’s formulated specifically for bulb plants.
-Use your trowel to mix it in and ensure it’s evenly distributed.

-SLCG PRO TIP: Remember, not all fertilizers will work for all gardeners.
-You need to know where your soil is now so you can best prepare it for the plants you hope to grow in that space.
 This is true for garden plots in a backyard and containers on a patio or window sill.
 You can use a pH tester or take a sample of your soil to your local extension office for a more thorough test.

 If you prefer to grow full-sized bulbs from a spring planting, you’ll need to provide cooler temperatures for the cloves.

 Start by placing cloves in a plastic storage bag and putting them in your refrigerator for 4 to 8 weeks.
 Poke a few holes in the bag for ventilation.
-Check on it regularly to ensure you don’t have moisture build-up or mold.
-When you see sprouting or roots forming, it’s time to plant.

 Plant as early as possible.
 If there is a late winter thaw or a very early spring, it’s time to plant.